 Did you know that the resealable IKEA plastic bags you use all around the house and even on the go are made with a renewable material?
-ISTAD bags are mostly made from plastic that comes from the sugar cane industry.* The material is both renewable and recyclable itself.
+ISTAD bags are made from plastic that comes from the sugar cane industry.* The material is both renewable and recyclable itself.
 This moves us toward a bigger goal: all plastic products being made with recycled or renewable material.
 With more than one billion plastic bags sold every year, we think this is a considerable step along the way.

 "It’s a fantastic journey,” says Alexander Grouleff who’s working with plastic innovation at IKEA.
 “And it’s an extremely exciting challenge.”